paul-hammant/tbd/content/observed-habits/index.md

 ## Always Release Ready

-Not only do developers practicing Trunk Based Development not break the build with any commit, they also sign up to being able to go live at short notice.
+Not only do developers practicing Trunk-Based Development not break the build with any commit, they also sign up to being able to go live at short notice.
 For example one hour, if the CIO visits and says it is going to happen.
 That means there is a bunch of automated tests that come with the build.